-- 104. Prof. Graham added that: "assuming that an individual might be taking products within a specified cut-off period and the dosages are unknown, anything really is plausible so all the schedules could be plausible or they could all be implausible". - (3) Cross-examination - 105.
-Counsel for the IAAF asked Prof. Graham whether he had withdrawn the ultimate conclusion reached in his report, i.e., that the data in the Washout Schedules is not credible or "impossible".
-Prof. Graham said "yes" and went on to withdraw or qualify certain other statements made in his report. - 106.
+- 105. Prof. Graham added that: "assuming that an individual might be taking products within a specified cut-off period and the dosages are unknown, anything really is plausible so all the schedules could be plausible or they could all be implausible". - (3) Cross-examination - 106.
+Counsel for the IAAF asked Prof. Graham whether he had withdrawn the ultimate conclusion reached in his report that the data in the Washout Schedules is not credible or "impossible".
+Prof. Graham said "yes" and went on to withdraw other parts of his report. - 107.
 Counsel for the IAAF also asked Prof. Graham about three references in his report said to relate to the excretion window for trenbolone.
-Prof. Graham testified that, "on review of the literature, I do retract those citations, they are incorrect and they have misled the court and I do apologise for that ...".
+Prof. Graham said "on review of the literature, I do retract those citations, they are incorrect and they have misled the court and I do apologise for that ...".
 Prof. Graham also accepted that he had assumed that trenbolone had been injected, despite the fact that Dr. Rodchenkov made statements to the effect that the "Duchess cocktail" (a steroid cocktail optimised to avoid detection) contained oral trenbolone.
-Prof. Graham said that when he wrote his report he had not known of the existence of oral trenbolone, even though it appears to be available online.
+Prof. Graham said that when he wrote his report, he had not known of the existence of oral trenbolone, even though it appears to be available online.